 During the early elementary years, children develop a strong sense of identification with their same-sex parents.
 They begin to mirror their parents, including the affection they see taking place between Mom and Dad.
 These are the years of the first crush, of puppy love.
 It's when we all begin to try to figure out the mystery of love.

 Sigmund Freud called these the latency years.
-He explained that "Eros," the sexual force, was repressed during this stage, as boys and girls bonded with their same-sex peers.
+He explained that "Eros," the sexual force, is repressed during this stage as boys and girls bond with their same-sex peers.

 Later, around 17 or 18 years of age, kids develop the capacity for true intimacy.
 The selfishness that typifies boy-girl relationships during early adolescence gives way to greater self-assurance and, therefore, greater capacity to recognize and respond to the needs of others.